Chapter XVIII - GENERAL RULES

 (8) There shall be no discussion on a decision on a point of order.

-(2) If the Speaker gives ruling in his office on a file, the Secretary shall circulate the ruling for information of the members.
+(2) If the Speaker gives ruling in his office on a file, the Secretary General shall circulate the ruling for information of the members.

-(3) The Speaker may, for reasons to be recorded in writing, review a decision made or ruling given under sub-rule (1).]
+(3) The Speaker may, for reasons to be recorded in writing, review a decision made or ruling given under sub-rule (1).

 H – Maintenance of Order